intrip/intrip.github.io/about.md

 <h4>
 I'm currently working for <a href="https://37signals.com" target="_blank">37signals</a> as a Senior programmer in the SIP (Security, Infrastructure, Performance) team.
 I love OSS: I'm a Rails contributor and member of the <a href="https://about.gitlab.com/core-team/" target="_blank">Gitlab Core Team</a>.
+I'm also interested in privacy and I recently created a Chrome extension to <a href="https://chromewebstore.google.com/detail/gblock-%E2%80%94-block-email-trac/jlnjoejlgadiipndbpilnicleimjfhcb" target="_blank">Protect from Email Tracking</a>.
 </h4>

 ## Principles